ChristineGendron/MechaCar_Statistical_Analysis/README.md

 ![summarize lots del 2](Images/lot_summarize_del2.png)

 - The variance of the three lots combined meets the design specifications at 62.29356 lbs. as you can see above.
 - Individually, only lots 1 and 2 met that goal.
-Manufacturing lot 3 has a variance of 170.2861224 lbs per sqare inch, far above the 100 lb limit.
+Manufacturing lot 3 has a variance of 170.2861224 lbs per square inch, far above the 100 lb limit.

 ### Technical Analysis 3: T-Tests on Suspension Coils